 In addition to working for us at FSS, she is employed at Daily Recovery Services where she provides clients with substance abuse treatment.
 She comes to us from Texas Panhandle Centers where she worked as a case manager on The Mobile Crisis Outreach Team (MCOT).

 Alicia has two boys D’Andre and Dorian and a dog named Jax.
 In her spare time she enjoys time alone and quiet time.

 Stephanie is from Amarillo, TX.
 She left for several years but made her way back to Amarillo in 2017.
-She is married with a beautiful daughter.
+She is married with 2 beautiful daughters.

 Stephanie has a bachelor’s degree in Youth and Family Ministry from Abilene Christian University.
 She has spent nearly a decade working with adolescents in churches then with those in out-of-home placements such as group homes and residential treatment centers.
 Stephanie has experience working with women to establish independence, as well as through jail ministries.
 She is incredibly passionate about crisis work and is grateful to be working with an incredible organization.

 Estefania was born in Ciudad Delicias, Chihuahua, Mexico and raised in Hereford, TX.
 Estefania received her Bachelor of Arts in History from West Texas A&M University in 2017.
 Estefania focused her undergrad research on women in war with a focus on trauma.
 Estefania found a passion for crisis work after working in a residential treatment center for adolescents for 2 years.
 She hopes that as the bilingual advocate she can help give a voice to those with a language barrier.